Sam Wood: Directorial debut: The Wallace Reid films, 1920

 At the end of 1919, Wood won his first assignment as director in the Paramount feature Double Speed, the first of five films he was paired with screen star Wallace Reid, all of which were filmed and released in 1920.
 Wood demonstrated efficient and effective direction that made him attractive to Paramount executives.
 The success of these hour-long action comedies were highly praised by production head Jesse Lasky for their "assembly line" output and profitability.

-Actor Reid, injured during a shoot in 1919, suffered from chronic pain that he treated with morphine.
-(A functioning addict during his collaboration with Wood, he would die in 1923 at the age of 32 due to complications related to his addiction.)
+Reid, injured during a shoot in 1919, suffered from chronic pain that he treated with morphine (a functioning addict during his collaboration with Wood, he would die in 1923 at the age of 32 due to complications related to his addiction).

 Despite the outstanding success of his Reid features, Wood expressed a desire to work on other projects.
 Paramount, "perhaps as a sign of displeasure" obliged Wood by demoting him to their subsidiary movie unit, Realart, a venue for the production of low-budget "routine programme pictures" that offered little in the way of substance.
 Wood endured the assignment, making four films at Realart, starring Ethel Clayton and Wanda Hawley, all filmed in 1920.
 Wood's perseverance at Realart earned him a reputation as a reliable studio asset.

-The Swanson-Wood pictures, 1921-1923
+Swanson & Wood (1921-1923)

 Sam Wood was all right, but he was a real estate dealer at heart...there was nothing of the temperamental artist about him.
 We had been grinding out pictures since The Great Moment, and each one was worse than the last.
 The only thing that changed was the number and the length of dresses I wore and the face of the leading man.

 — Gloria Swanson, from her memoir Swanson on Swanson (1980).